2023 Solar Incentives Guide for Urbana, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Your local Urbana solar panel installer can provide you with more information about the ITC and how it might apply to your situation.
+Your local Urbana solar panel installer can give you more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Rebates, tax credits and more may be available at a more local level.
-These incentives may be provided by the Illinois government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+These incentives might be given out by the Illinois government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Urbana

-The large number of solar incentives available has helped tremendously increase the use of solar power nationwide over the last 15 years.
-You may receive solar incentives from the Illinois government, the federal government or your local utility company.
-Speak with your local solar panel installer today to discover more about the various programs and to save the most money possible on solar panels for your Urbana home.
+Solar incentives might be offered by the federal government, the Illinois government or your local utility company.
+The growing number of available solar incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
+Speak with your local solar panel installation expert today to discover more about the various programs and to save the most money possible on solar panels for your Urbana home.

 EcoWatch's Urbana, IL Solar Incentives FAQs